|SMART: Support For Minority Advancement in Research Training|

 (Note: Students participating in the Morris College-USC Summer Research Program are paid by DOE to work 10 weeks.
 In order to comply with DOE guidelines, these students should not be given time off because the faculty mentor is out of town.)

 Responsibilities of the Student

-If you have any questions, please contact Dr. Lauren Clark, Research Program Coordinator for the Office of Research, by email or by phone (777-3929).
+If you have any questions, please contact Dr. Lauren Clark, Research Program Manager for the Office of Research, by email or by phone (777-3929).